-Suffolk underscores the importance of real-world experience.
-In addition to your coursework, as a junior and senior you'll have the chance to engage in practicums to conduct fieldwork and help underserved segments of the population.
-Our well-connected faculty help students obtain internships at a wide range of Boston-area sites, including local courts, youth services centers, schools, law firms, hospitals, crisis centers, social service providers, and shelters.
+Plus, as a junior and senior you'll have the chance to engage in practicums to conduct fieldwork and help marginalized segments of the population.
+Our well-connected faculty can help you obtain internships at a wide range of sites in Greater Boston, including local courts, youth services centers, schools, law firms, hospitals, crisis centers, social service providers, and shelters.